 Most popular cameras use ‘SD cards’ (SD = secure digital), while more professional ones have different format cards.
 If you’re a casual photographer, you’ll probably find that your camera’s memory card offers sufficient space for storing all your photos.

-- Great choice for compact to mid-range point and shoot cameras
+- A great choice for compact to mid-range point-and-shoot cameras

 - Twice As Fast As Ordinary SDHC Cards, Allowing You To Take Pictures And Transfer Files Quickly